Swords With Two Edges, The Puzzling World Of Budget Cinema Lenses.

 The IRIX macro is a mid range cine lens, my dearest by a wide margin, but still not in the top tier.

-So, mechanically less than perfectly consistent and optically boring or randomly character endowed?
+So, mechanically less than perfectly consistent and optically strong but boring or just ok, with character?

 Even some mid range glass can be accused of the same, so still great value.

 Subjectively measuring and comparing top end with budget lenses is largely pointless.
-Even if they cost ten times more, it is still possible a budget lens can beat them in some ways, but the end product, the look of them.
+Even if they cost ten times more, it is still possible a budget lens can beat them in some way.

 As for the many AF super stills lenses around?